tmytek/ud-api/README.md

 * Low byte of target frequency in kHz
 * Mid byte of target frequency in kHz
 * High byte of target frequency in kHz
+* Highest byte of target frequency in kHz
 * For the future developed
 ## 0x02
 ### Function: Set default frequency